Isso-Chan/AccessibilityTest/README.md

 The aXe documentation should be consulted for more details on customizing and analyzing calls to `axe.run`.

-## Contributing

-In order to contribute, you must accept the [contributor licence agreement](https://cla-assistant.io/dequelabs/axe-selenium-java) (CLA).
-Acceptance of this agreement will be checked automatically and pull requests without a CLA cannot be merged.

-## Deployment (Maintainers Only)

-This package is deployed to Maven Central via OSSRH.
-To deploy this package, follow [these instructions on StackOverflow](https://stackoverflow.com/a/42917618).

 Additionally add your OSSRH credentials to your `~/.m2/settings.xml` file as such: